chandra1sekar/data-engineering/04-Storing-Data/sync-slides.md

 docker run -it --rm -v ~/w205:/w205 midsw205/base bash
 ```

-## What conatiners are running right now?
+## What containers are running right now?

 - New terminal window

 - `docker ps`

-## What conatiners exist?
+## What containers exist?

 - `docker ps -a`